ACTIVITIES & LINKS

-Talkeetna Historical Society Museum: Housed in a little red school house (you can see it from Main Street, right behind “Dancing Leaf Gallery), as well as a number of smaller, old railroad buildings, you can learn about this rural town’s native, gold mining and aviation history.
+Talkeetna Historical Society Museum: Housed in a little white school house (you can see it from Main Street, right behind “Dancing Leaf Gallery), as well as 2 old railroad buildings, you can learn about this rural town’s native, gold mining and aviation history.
 Learn about ice roads and horses wearing snow shoes, how airplanes took over from tractors, bear traps, native artifacts and how folks survived the harsh winters of the Susitna Valley.
 Also, see some of the original trappers’ cabins, or get entranced in the history with their collection of photos and newspaper clippings.
-The museum also features a room-sized sculpted model of Mt McKinley, with photos on the wall showing what each face of the mountain.
+The museum also features a room-sized sculpted model of Mt McKinley, with photos showing each face of the mountain.
 The “Denali model” was fabricated in 1969 by Rauda Models in Washington state and designed by Bradford Washburn.
 This museum artifact is owned by the National Park Service and on permanent loan to the Talkeetna Historical Society.

 Mountain Climber’s Memorial: Located at the town cemetery, on the east side of the railroad tracks, there is a collection of heart-rending memorials to mountaineers and aviators who lost their lives in pursuit of Denali and Alaska’s rugged terrain.
 They include the ornamental entry gate donated by a local wrought iron artist, granite plaques, a monument garden and propellers to mark the graves of bush pilots.